 Many times they are either bored or hear movements outside your house.

-In my free e-book, you will learn how you can "Stop Dachshund Barking" excessively and get them to calm down after they hear the door knock or doorbell ring.
+There are many books and e-books, that you can use to learn how you can “Stop Dachshund Barking” excessively and get them to calm down after they hear the door knock or doorbell ring.

 You will learn what makes your dachshund bark, so you can begin training to get them to stop barking.
 When you learn about their behavior, you will know what responses you need to train them.